Skip to content

 • if you pass an actor name like 'subscriber', Sounding will look for it in world.current.users

-• if you pass an email address, Sounding will resolve or create that user as needed
+• if you pass an email address, Sounding will resolve or create that actor as needed

 • the default browser login path currently uses a magic-link flow under the hood